 I was definitely not optimistic going in.
 For the past year, orcas had been in the waters and the Great White Sharks had basically bugged out (you’d think the sharks wouldn’t be scared of anything, but they make a tasty meal for orcas).
 But the travel gods were smiling on me, because in early April, the sharks started to show up in Gansbaai again.
 I had two days of shark diving cancelled, but on the third day, I was able to get out on the boat at last!

-I tell you all of this to prepare you: Shark cage diving is tricky, sightings are not guaranteed, and lots of times the boat is cancelled due to weather.
+I tell you all of this to prepare you: Shark diving in South Africa is tricky, sightings are not guaranteed, and lots of times the boat is cancelled due to weather.
 You might wonder if the experience is really worth it… well I say YES, 100%!
 Here’s how my day of cage diving went.

 The best time to see sharks is first thing in the AM.
 Even though I knew this going in, my 5:00 AM pickup from Hermanus was a little painful.
 The other people on my tour had come from Cape Town and they had been picked up at 2:30 AM.
 Yikes!